Morocco packing list for women

 Besides clothing, there are a few other things worth packing for your trip to Morocco.

-• Swim suit: Very important not to forget bringing this as we will have the chance to enjoy the hotel’s pools in Casablanca if you arrive earlier, in Fez on the free afternoon and in Marrakech if you stay longer or your flight is later in the day.
+• Swim suit: Very important not to forget bringing your bikini or swimsuit as we will have the chance to enjoy the hotel’s pools in Casablanca if you arrive earlier, in Fez on the free afternoon and in Marrakech if you stay longer or your flight is later in the day.
+This microfibre towel is very helpful to bring while packing light.

 • A sun hat or cap: As mentioned, the sun will be shining all day long so a hat is a great way to protect eyes and face from the sun exposure.
 Check out this wide brim one.